Requirements for consideration:

-- The facility has an identified multidisciplinary team for tracheostomy care and Passy Muir® Valve application, including physicians (e.g. intensivist, pulmonologist, otolaryngologist, pediatrician, neonatologist) nurse practitioners, nurses, respiratory therapists, speech-language pathologists, and other clinical staff as appropriate.
+- An identified multidisciplinary team for tracheostomy care and Passy Muir® Valve application, including physicians (e.g. intensivist, pulmonologist, otolaryngologist, pediatrician, neonatologist) nurse practitioners, nurses, respiratory therapists, speech-language pathologists, and other clinical staff, as appropriate.

-- If the facility has ventilator patients, there is utilization of the Passy Muir Valve in-line with the ventilator.
+- Utilization of the Passy Muir Valve in-line with the ventilator, when these patients are available

-- The facility has written policies and procedures regarding Passy Muir Valve use which have been submitted for review.
+- Written policies and procedures regarding Passy Muir Valve use

-- The clinicians of the facility have participated in Passy Muir educational opportunities (e.g. in-services, webinars, self-study CEUs, etc.) and have an ongoing method for staff education and training regarding the assessment and application of the Valve (e.g. yearly competency, training checklist, supervised placements on mannequins and patients, in-service, webinar, etc.)
+- An ongoing method for staff education and training regarding the assessment and application of the Valve (e.g. yearly competency, training checklist, supervised placements on mannequins and patients, in-service, webinar, etc.)

-- The facility has submitted a video of an assessment and application of the Passy Muir Valve with a patient (including ventilator application, if the facility services these patients), which has been reviewed by Passy Muir Clinical Specialists.
+- Submission of a video demonstrating the team’s function during an assessment and application of the Passy Muir Valve with a patient (including ventilator application, if the facility services these patients)

-- The facility has received an on-site visit from Passy Muir and demonstrates competency in assessment and application of the Passy Muir Valve on spontaneously breathing and ventilated patients.
+- demonstrates competency in assessment and application of the Passy Muir Valve on spontaneously breathing and ventilated patients

 - Publications in peer-reviewed journals regarding research or clinical methods involving the Passy Muir Valve.